ongr-io/ElasticsearchBundle/Resources/doc/mapping.md

 ### Meta-Fields Annotations

-There are other meta field for different behaviours of elasticsearch.
+There are specialized meta fields that introduce different behaviours of elasticsearch.
 Read the dedicated page about meta-field annotations [here](http://docs.ongr.io/ElasticsearchBundle/meta_fields).

 > More information about mapping can be found in the [Elasticsearch mapping documentation][3].